-We can use an in-house human translator to translate the content of the article and categories to Spanish or Italian.
+We can use an in-house human translator to translate the content of the article and categories into Spanish or Italian.
 If there’s no in-house translator available, we can hire a third-party agency or a translator to do this for our knowledge base.

-Also as a quick fix we can also make use of the free translation tools available online such as Google translate or similar free tools.
+Also as a quick fix, we can also make use of the free translation tools available online such as google translate or similar free tools.

-Copy the article content in English, paste it in Google translate, and copy-paste the translated Spanish content back into the article editor.
+Copy the article content in English, paste it into Google translate, and copy-paste the translated Spanish content back into the article editor.
 We can mark the article translation status as ‘Translated’ from ‘Need translation’ by clicking on the Mark as translated button.